 Formation of trunks and cords of the brachial plexus

 The spinal nerves of segments C5–T1 and, in parts, also of segments C4 and T2 are involved in the formation of the brachial plexus.
 They pass through a gap between the anterior and middle scalene muscles (scalenus gap) in a distal direction.
 They form the supraclavicular part of the plexus by joining together above the clavicle as 3 primary strands that run alongside the subclavian artery in a caudolateral direction:

 - Upper trunk: C5 and C6

 - Middle trunk: C7

-Dorsal of the clavicle, they divide into three anterior strands (anterior divisions) and three posterior strands (posterior divisions).
-After entering the armpit (axilla) below the clavicle, the primary strands join again as secondary strands, the cords (fasciculi), and form the infraclavicular part of the plexus:
+Dorsal to the clavicle, they divide into 3 anterior strands (anterior divisions) and 3 posterior strands (posterior divisions).
+After entering the axilla below the clavicle, the primary strands join again as secondary strands (the cords [fasciculi]) and form the infraclavicular part of the plexus:

 From the supraclavicular part of the brachial plexus, the nerves exit either via the trunks or directly from the spinal nerves to innervate the shoulder girdle muscles: